dotnet/core/README.md

 * [.NET Compiler Platform ("Roslyn")](https://github.com/dotnet/roslyn)
 * [ASP.NET 5](https://github.com/aspnet/home)

-At present, only a few .NET Core libraries are available on GitHub.
-The rest of the libraries, including the base runtime, will be added in the coming months.

 ## How to Engage, Contribute and Provide Feedback

 All projects accept contributions: